adamowada/lab02-jquery/README.md

 - Add the ability for the user to sort the images by either title or by number of horns.
 - Sort the images by one of the properties on page load.
 This should also apply to the second page of images.

-## Submission Instructions

-- Complete your Feature Tasks for the day
-- Create a Pull Request (PR) back to the `master` branch of your repository
-- On Canvas, submit a link to your PR and a link to your deployed application on GitHub pages.
-Add a comment in your Canvas assignment which includes the following:
-  - A question within the context of today's lab assignment
-  - An observation about the lab assignment, or related 'Ah-hah!' moment
-  - How long you spent working on this assignment